Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Nail-on for solid wood legs.
 Self-adhesive for everything else (metal, plastic, hollow tube, anodized aluminum, painted wood).
 Nail-on gives the strongest mechanical hold, but it puts a small rivet hole in the leg.
 Self-adhesive needs a clean surface (wipe with isopropyl alcohol first) and 48 hours cure time before heavy use.

-No. Slides are designed to MOVE furniture across carpet — the whole point is smooth, easy motion.
+No. Slides are designed to MOVE furniture across carpet.
+The whole point is smooth, easy motion.
 If you need furniture to STAY PUT on carpet, you don’t need slides.
 If you need furniture to stay put on hard floors, see the Anti-Slip glides in our hard-floor lineup.

 ABS is impact-resistant and dimensionally stable.
 Replacement intervals depend on your traffic, floor type, and furniture weight.
 Commercial customers (hotels, restaurants) typically replace slides on a similar cycle to other high-wear consumables like felt pads.
 For residential use, slides hold up considerably longer than the basic felt pads most people start with, since ABS doesn’t peel or compress like felt does.

 Yes.
 The slide makes contact with the rug fiber, not the hardwood underneath.
-The ABS surface glides over the pile without snagging or pulling.
+The ABS surface moves over the pile without snagging or pulling.
 Just make sure the rug itself has a non-slip backing so the rug doesn’t slide along with the chair.

-Yes — this is a key use case.
+Yes, this is a key use case.
 Slate, stamped concrete, textured ceramic tile, brick, travertine, terrazzo with exposed aggregate.
 The hard ABS surface handles abrasive textures that wear through PA6 fiber glides quickly.
 If your hard floor has any visible texture or grout lines wider than a credit-card thickness, slides are the right choice.

 Yes.
 The rectangular slides (33 × 19 mm) are designed to match the leg profile of sled-base frames, so the slide follows the rail without hanging off the side.
 For older sled bases with non-standard rail widths, measure the contact face first and choose round if rectangular won’t fit.